-Other Face Mask Variations: Similar to a baby carrier, you can purchase soft-structured face masks that have a pre-defined shape, or the pleated style masks that adapt to basically any face shape.
+Other Face Mask Variations: Similar to a baby carrier, you can purchase soft-structured face masks that have a pre-defined shape or pleated style masks that adapt to basically any face shape.
 The soft-structured style tends to sit farther away from the nose and mouth, providing a small air gap inside the mask.
-The pleated style tend to sit closer to the face, which some kids may not be completely comfortable with.
+The pleated style tends to sit closer to the face, which some kids may not be completely comfortable with.
 On the other hand, the soft-structured ones are not as forgiving for fitment to different face sizes.

 Face Masks for Kids with Glasses

 There's nothing more frustrating for a child than glasses fogging up, especially when they're breathing harder than usual.
-In other words, whenever they're moving around school, the neighborhood, or during recess, face masks can cause some serious fogging of their glasses.
+In other words, whenever they're moving around the school, the neighborhood, or during recess, face masks can cause some serious fogging of their glasses.

 The other issue that can happen is that the ear-loop style masks can interfere with glasses, or pull or push down excessively on the ears.
-This can lead to uncomfortable pulling on the ears and soreness after a few hours of mask wearing.
+This can lead to uncomfortable pulling on the ears and soreness after a few hours of mask-wearing.

 - An adjustable metal nose bridge helps tremendously with glasses fogging.
 The metal bridge can provide a relatively air-tight seal under the glasses, helping to keep warm air from rising up with every exhale your child makes!

 - The tie-behind style face masks don't put additional string around the ears, making things more comfortable and less cumbersome.
 Some of the good ones have an adjustable cinch on the back so no actual tying is necessary.

 - The neck gaiter style face mask can be helpful for the ear attachment issue, though they tend not to have the metal nose bridge piece, which in our opinion is one of the biggest issues with fogging.